JakDaniels/MIOS/README.md

 ### 8) Add a new Region to your Instance

-Example:
+Before we add a new Region or Regions we need to make sure we start with a sensible set of defaults.
+Have in look at file MIOS/Instances/.config/Regions/Regions.ini.example
+You need to copy this and edit this file, it will be used to create basic Regions.ini files for each Region you add.

+	# cp Instances/.config/Regions/Regions.ini.example Instances/.config/Regions/Regions.ini
+	# vi Instances/.config/Regions/Regions.ini

+Place any Region specific options here that you want all Regions to start with.
+Once you have done that we can add our first Region:

 	# ./mios --add-region TestRegion1 --instance Test1 --location 10000,10000 --size 512
 	Region TestRegion1 was created in Instance Test1 with UUID 8172c646-c147-efec-8476-d5e5b71ec62d on port 9005.

 MIOS will not detect if the grid location is already occupied, e.g. if the Instance is using a grid config such as 'osgrid', so take care to find some coordinates that are not already in use before doing this on a grid Instance.
-It will however detect if another Instance has used these coordinates for any of it's regions.
+It will however detect if another Instance has used these coordinates for any of it's Regions.

+How does MIOS handle Regions?

+MIOS uses the default Regions.ini as a starting point.
+Then it overlays or overrides setting from .ini files that are defined per Instance.
+You would place these Region specific .ini files in folder MIOS/Instances/[Instance Name]/Configs/Regions (for the example Instance created above that would be
+MIOS/Instances/Test1/Configs/Regions).
+You can place as many files here as you want.
+They will be read in alphabetcal order.
+The syntax is the same a the global Regions.ini file, in that setting are placed under a [heading] which is the name of the Region.

 ### 9) Starting an Instance for the first time